 Gateway East is a largely undeveloped part of Boise that, due to its location and zoning, is a prime area.
 A first of its kind, the Gateway East urban renewal district holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the district.
-City leaders and community members shared a vision for the area that seeks to diversify Boise's economy, create quality jobs, and plan for promoting industrial development in and around Boise's Airport Planning Area.
+City leaders and community members shared a vision for the area that seeks to diversify Boise's economy, create quality jobs, and plan for industrial growth by improving infrastructure and promoting industrial development in and around est.